autay27/inksync/content/blog/silvine-paper/index.md

 Silvine is a paper brand manufactured by Sinclairs, based in Yorkshire.
 They claim to make their paper from sustainable sources, and are FSC certified, which is nice.

 Is their paper really cheaper?
-Well, I'm not a stationery stockist, but I checked prices of single A4 staple-bound ruled notebooks at some UK retailers.
+Well, I'm not a stationery stockist, but I checked prices of single A4 staple-bound ruled notebooks at some UK retailers' websites.
 Per page Optik was about half as expensive as Rhodia, and Silvine was about half as expensive as Optik.

 Silvine also makes other products, most of which I have not tried, although I am fond of their dot grid refill pads.